 The team’s attention is directed more specifically towards the p38 mitogen-activated protein kinase (MAPK) signaling pathway.
 Using a combination of molecular and cellular studies alongside the use of mouse models they have been able to analyze the pathway’s in vivo function and investigate its involvement in tumor angiogenesis.

 “p38α is a ubiquitous protein kinase activated by stress, inflammatory cytokines, and other stimuli,” explains Nebreda.

-Whilst various studies have implicated p38α signaling in the regulation of tumor initiation and progression, its exact role within the tumor microenvironment, and how this contributes to tumor growth has remained elusive.
+While various studies have implicated p38α signaling in the regulation of tumor initiation and progression, its exact role within the tumor microenvironment, and how this contributes to tumor growth has remained elusive.

-Whilst initially considered a tumor suppressor, mounting evidence now suggests that p38α may possess a dual function – as both a tumor suppressor and promotor – in different types of cancer.
+While initially considered a tumor suppressor, mounting evidence now suggests that p38α may possess a dual function – as both a tumor suppressor and promotor – in different types of cancer.

 “Work from our lab and others has provided good evidence indicating that p38α signaling contributes to tumor development by acting both in cancer cells and in normal cells of the tumor stroma,” says Nebreda.

 Under “normal” conditions regular growth of tissues is sustained through the body’s ability to maintain a “homeostatic balance” between factors that promote angiogenesis (proangiogenic) and those that inhibit angiogenesis (antiangiogenic).